-If the underwriters exercise their option to purchase 1,350,000 additional shares in full, our pro forma as adjusted net tangible book value per share after this offering would be \$3.25 and the dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering, assuming an initial public offering price of \$8.00 per share, the price set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase 1,350,000 additional shares in full, our pro forma as adjusted net tangible book value per share after this offering would be \$3.25 and the dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering, based on the initial public offering price of \$8.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 If any shares are issued upon exercise of outstanding options, you will experience further dilution.

 The following table summarizes on the pro forma as adjusted basis described above, the differences between the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid to us and the average price per share paid by existing stockholders and by new investors purchasing shares of common stock in this offering.
-The calculation below is based on an assumed initial public offering price of \$8.00 per share, the price set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The calculation below is based on the initial public offering price of \$8.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table shows, new investors purchasing common stock in this offering will pay an average price per share substantially higher than our existing stockholders paid.

-SHARES PUR SHARES PURCHASED TOTAL CONSIDERATION NUMBER PERCENT AMOUNT PERCENTAGE PER : SHARE Existing stockholders 18,798,454 67.6% \$ 66,093,658 47.9% \$ 3.52 New investors 9,000,000 32.4 72,000,000 52.1 \$ 8.00 Total 27,798,454 100.0% \$138,093,658 \$ 100.0%
+SHARES PUF RCHASED TOTAL CONS AVERA GE PRICE NUMBER PERCENT AMOUNT PERCENTAGE PER SHARE Existing stockholders 18,798,454 67.6% \$ 66,093,658 47.9% \$ 3.52 New investors 9,000,000 32.4 72,000,000 52.1 \$ 8.00 Total 27,798,454 100.0% \$138,093,658 \$ 100.0%